rita-rita-ritan/AutoScreenCapture/README.md

 If you want to take a screenshot of the sub-display, set "--display" to 2.
 If you are using more than two displays, you may need to set it to an integer greater than 2.
 Try using the program a few times to see which numbers correspond to which displays.

 ### Suspending and Resuming Program
 Interrupting the program will not erase the saved screenshot file.
 The program will display "Interruption can corrupt your data!", but this is a problem with the framework we are using for development, so don't worry about it.
-If your saved file disappears, please contact us.
+If your saved file disappears, please [contact me](https://twitter.com/rita_rita_ritan).

 If you save the screenshot again in the same directory, the file name number will be assigned to follow the end of the previous screenshot file.